Wowfunhappy/exec-file-pebble/README.md

 # Exec File - Wowfunhappy mod

-Wowfunhappy made some aestetic changes to this app for personal use.
+Wowfunhappy made some aesthetic changes to this app for personal use.
 The original readme is below:

 ---